akka/akka/akka-docs/src/main/paradox/io-udp.md

 @@@ note

 The simple sender will not shut itself down because it cannot know when you are done with it.
-You will need to send it a `PoisonPill` when you want to close the ephemeral port the sender is bound to.
+You will need to send it a @apidoc[akka.actor.PoisonPill] when you want to close the ephemeral port the sender is bound to.

 @@@